TheoViel/kaggle_contrails/README.md

 ### Training

 EfficientNet models were trained with AdamW.
-Typical training takes ~30 epochs, or 100 epochs when using external data.
+Typical training takes ~30 epochs, and 100 or 200 epochs when using external data.
 Code for training convnext models is also provided.
 We used BCE + dice Lovasz loss.
 The latter contribution is a modification of standard Lovasz (symmetric one with elu+1) to approximate dice instead of IoU.
 This component is using global statistics to approximate global dice used in the competition.
 Lovasz loss made our predictions less susceptible to the threshold selection making the maximum of dice wider.
 Given the nosy nature of CV and LB, this property is quite important for stable CV and avoiding shakeups at private LB, even if we saw only a minor improvement at CV when added Lovasz term.

 ## How to use the repository